j201/sweet-macros/readme.md

-Still a work in progress - come back in a week or two for cool js sugar!
+Still a work in progress, but I'm putting this on hold until sweet.js improves a bit.
+It's too buggy and poorly documented now.